 Sceptics ask: but has the moment for the creation of the Fourth International yet arrived?
-It is impossible, they say, to create an International "artificially"; it can only arise out of great events, etc., etc. All of these objections merely show that the sceptics are not good for the building of a new International.
-They are good for scarcely anything at all.
+It is impossible, they say, to create an International "artificially;" it can only arise out of great events, etc., etc. All of these objections merely show that 72

-The Fourth International has already arisen out of great events the greatest defeats of the proletariat in history.
+The Fourth International has already arisen out of great events: the greatest defeats of the proletariat in history.
 The cause for these defeats is to be found in the degeneration and perfidy of the old leadership.
 The class struggle does not tolerate an interruption.
 The Third International, following the Second, is dead for purposes of revolution.
 Long live the Fourth International!

-But has the time yet arrived to proclaim its creation?... the sceptics are not quieted down.
-The Fourth International, we answer, has no need of being "proclaimed".
+But has the time yet arrived to proclaim its creation? . . . the sceptics are not quieted down.
+The Fourth International, we answer, has no need of being "proclaimed."
 It exists and it fights.
 Is it weak?
 Yes, its ranks are not numerous because it is still young.
 They are as yet chiefly cadres.
 But these cadres are pledges for the future.
 Outside of these cadres there does not exist a single revolutionary current on this planet really meriting the name.
 If our International be still weak in numbers, it is strong in doctrine, program, tradition, in the incomparable tempering of its cadres.
 Who does not perceive this today, let him in the meantime stand aside.
 Tomorrow it will become more evident.

 The Fourth International, already today, is deservedly hated by the Stalinists, Social-democrats, bourgeois liberals and fascists.
 There is not and there cannot be a place for it in any of the People's Fronts.
 It uncompromisingly gives battle to all political groupings tied to the apron-strings of the bourgeoisie.
-Its task -- the abolition of capitalism's domination.
-Its aim -- socialism.
-Its method -- the proletarian revolution.
+Its task the abolition of capitalism's domination.
+Its aim-socialism.
+Its method-the proletarian revolution.

-Without inner democracy -- no revolutionary education.
-Without discipline -- no revolutionary action.
-The inner structure of the Fourth International is based on the principles of democratic centralism: full freedom in discussion, complete unity in action.
+Without inner democracy-no revolutionary education.
+Without discipline-no revolutionary action.
+The inner structure of the Fourth International is based on the principles of democratic centralism; full freedom in discussion, complete unity in action.